RoxasShadow/EDB/README.md

 # Backup, encrypt and manage your database

-*EDB* aims to be a framework to make and manage backups of your database.
+*EDB* is a framework to make and manage backups of your database.
-It is composed by three macro areas that reflect themself inside the `edb.yml` and are *DBMS*, *CRYPTOGRAPHY* and *STORAGE*.
+It is composed by three macro areas that reflect themself inside `edb.yml` and are *DBMS*, *CRYPTOGRAPHY* and *STORAGE*.
-The first one is deals with the actual backup process of your favorite DBMS.
-The second one will eventually encrypt the backup compies made previously and the last one will be asked to storage the final output somewhere in the world.
+The first one deals with the actual backup process of your DBMS.
+The second one will eventually encrypt the backup copies made previously and the last one will be asked to store the final output somewhere in the world.

-At the moment, we have just one module for each area: *PostgreSQL*, *AWS S3* and *AES-256-CBC*, but adding more modules require nothing but a new file inside the proper folder.
+At the moment, we have just one module for each area: *PostgreSQL*, *AWS S3* and *AES-256-CBC*, but adding more modules requires nothing but a new file inside the proper folder.

 ## Install
 `$ gem install edb`